Team-GitGud/node-race/docs/backend/api-specification.md

 ```

 **Notes:**
+- In Settings, algorithm has three modes in the beginning. [all, dfs, bfs].
+It can be set to one of these.
 - Clients that fail authentication will have their connection closed immediately after `AUTH_FAILED` is sent.
 - Tokens are **single-use**: if the same token is reused in another connection, the server should invalidate both connections to prevent session hijacking.